WASTE SHELL CEMENT COMPOSITESPublic

 Downloadable Contentopen in viewer

-Seashells waste is a growing economic and environmental hazard.
-The purpose of this project was to use seashells in concrete and determine how the concrete would perform compared to a standard mix.
-The testing consisted of eight mix designs that contained either conch or oyster shells.
-The shells were used as a substitute for 10% or 25% sand, and 5% cement powder pending the mix design.
-Four of the mixes used shells that were vinegar treated to determine if that affected the strength of the concrete.
-These mixes were all compared to the control and each other through a series of tests.
-The tests conducted were the 3-point bend test, compressive test, split tensile test, and shrinkage test.
-The samples were also examined using electron microscopy and x-ray diffraction.
+The project purpose was to test the usability of seashell waste in concrete.
+Testing consisted of eight mix proportions that contained conch or oyster shells.
+Shells were used as a substitute for 10% or 25% sand, and 5% cement powder pending the mix proportion.
+Four mixes contained vinegar treated shells to determine if that affected the strength.
+Mixes were all compared to the control and each other through a series of tests including: 3-point bend, compressive, split-tensile, and shrinkage.

 - This report represents the work of one or more WPI undergraduate students submitted to the faculty as evidence of completion of a degree requirement.
 WPI routinely publishes these reports on its website without editorial or peer review.

 - Date created

 - Resource type